revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

 <details><summary> <b>Explanation</b> </summary>

-> The line of code shown above can be simplified to state that 'hello' should be printed if the argument passed to the `boolean` function amounts to zero, else 'morning' will be printed.
+> The line of codes shown above can be simplified that 'hello' should be printed if the argument is passed to the boolean function that amounts to zero.
+Else 'morning' will be printed.

   </details>
   </details>